ravern/transrt/README.md

 # Translate SRT
-Translates a .srt file via deepl.com (Made for GCI 2017)
+Translates a .srt file via deepl.com (Made for GCI 2017).
+It only works for small files currently due to DeepL's rate limiting on their private API.

 ## Installation
 Binaries are available in the releases page.
 Alternatively, if Go is installed, this program can be built from source.